Azure/Avere/src/terraform/examples/centos/README.md

 1. execute `terraform init` in the directory of `main.tf`.

 1. execute `terraform apply -auto-approve` to build the Virtual Machine Scale Set

 Once you have tested and scaled the image, you can destroy by running `terraform destroy -auto-approve`.

+## Next Steps: Managing Render Nodes with Azure CycleCloud

+When you go beyond the size of a single VMSS you need to use a management tool like Azure CycleCloud for the management of multiple VMSSs and also have the ability to integrate into your render schedulers.

+To get started, run through the following steps:

+1. `cd ~/tf/src/terraform/examples/centos/cycle`

+1. `code main.tf` to edit the local variables section at the top of the file, populate the image resource group and image name created in the previous section.

+1. execute `terraform init` in the directory of `main.tf`.

+1. execute `terraform apply -auto-approve` to deploy the CycleCloud instance

+1. Complete the installation per the [Azure CycleCloud Initial Setup](https://docs.microsoft.com/en-us/azure/cyclecloud/how-to/install-manual?view=cyclecloud-8#configuration).

+Once you have tested and scaled the image, you can destroy by running `terraform destroy -auto-approve`.